 |Tested on openSUSE||Recommended articles||Related articles|

 Dolphin is the new (trimmed on usability) file manager of KDE4.
 Dolphin isn't a one-does-it-all application like Konqueror.
-It's limited on managing files.
-You can connect other KDE programs with Dolphin via KParts.
-Also you can use various protocols with KIO-Slaves.
-For example you can see the content of an archive.
-In KDE4 Konqueror uses a Dolphin-KPart to offer file management.
+Instead, it's limited to file management.
+Dolphin can connect with other KDE programs via KParts and KIO-Slaves.
+For example, KDE4 Konqueror uses a Dolphin-KPart to offer file management.

-Dolphin provides various view modes, for example symbols with an optional preview and various list views.
+Dolphin provides various view modes.
+For example, a symbols mode with optional previews and various list views.
 The view mode can be modified and your personal data can be categorized and sorted.
-Detailed informations about a file can be displayed as a pop-up or in a separate information field.
-In the future you will be control you semantic desktop with Dolphin.
+Detailed information about a file can be displayed as a pop-up or in a separate information field.
+In the future you will be able to control your semantic desktop with Dolphin.

-By default Dolphin displays only a minimalistic number of icons in the working bar, which can be modified like all KDE applications.
-The address bar shows navigation path by default.
-Alternatively you can switch to a text based navigation bar.
+By default Dolphin displays only a minimal number of icons in the working bar, which can be modified like all KDE applications.
+The address bar shows navigation paths by default.
+Alternatively, you can switch to a text based navigation bar.

-Dolphin can be run in 'Super User' mode.
-User must enter root password to launch manager.
+Dolphin can also be run in 'Super User' mode, which runs the application with root privileges.
+The user must enter the root password to launch the application in this mode.